-Powered by .id - the population experts for Bathurst Regional Council
+Powered by .id (informed decisions) for Bathurst Regional Council

 The Bathurst Regional Council area is located in the Central Tablelands of New South Wales, about 200 kilometres west of Sydney.
 The Bathurst Regional Council area is bounded by the Mid-Western Regional Council area in the north, Lithgow City and the Oberon Council area in the east, Upper Lachlan Shire in the south, and Cowra Shire, Blayney Shire and the Cabonne Council area in the west.
 The original inhabitants of the Bathurst area were the Wiradjuri Aboriginal people.
 European settlement dates from 1815, when the town site was proclaimed, with Bathurst being the first inland settlement in New South Wales.
 Land was used mainly for grazing, orcharding and market gardening.

 Population was minimal until the 1850s and 1860s when the township and several smaller towns developed, spurred by gold mining.
 Expansion continued during the 1870s and 1880s, aided by the construction of the railway line from Sydney and further gold discoveries.
 Growth resumed during the immediate post-war years, then the population stagnated during the 1950s and 1960s.
 Gradual growth took place from the 1970s, primarily in the township.
 The population of the Council area continued to steadily increase from the 1990s, with the population increasing from less than 32,000 in 1991 to about 40,000 in 2011.

 Recently, the Bathurst Regional Council area has played two primary housing market roles, drawing both families and young adults to the area from the surrounding Local Government areas and from the fringe of Western Sydney.
 While the in-migration of families is driven by the ready supply of residential land in the outer suburbs of Bathurst, the young adults are more often attracted to the education, transport, employment opportunities available.